jaesparza/website/content/loopAntenna.md

 * Since these builds are normally made with broadcasting capacitors of small plate separation, TX power typically cannot go beyond 10 Watts.

 ### Inspiration
 There are many builds on the internet, both DIY implementations as well as commercial.
+The most widesread model is the AlexLoop antenna

 I believe everything started with the AlexLoop [Insert link here].

 https://www.yo3ggx.ro/magloop/PortableMagLoopBuild_v1.0.pdf